thosgood/this-weeks-finds/markdown/151-200/week195.md

 This in turn implies that the holonomy group of the metric on N must be a subgroup of G2.

-People call a manifold like this N a \"G2 manifold\".
+People call a manifold like this N a "G2 manifold".

 How do we get manifolds like this?